-Specifically, applicants may be admitted conditionally to the School of Graduate Studies under the following conditions:
+Applicants may be admitted conditionally to Graduate Studies under the following conditions:

-- They do not meet the minimum GPA requirement of 2.75 or upper division GPA of 3.00.
-An applicant with a GPA of less than minimum required may take MBA foundation courses to bring up the GPA. - They have a GMAT score of less than 350 or a below par formula score or GRE score less than 275.
-They may be allowed to take 500-level foundation courses provided that they have a GPA of 2.75 or better. - They have deficient areas and are required to take foundation courses. - Applicants who have had all foundation courses waived may not be admitted (even conditionally) to the MBA Program without a GMAT/GRE score.
-An exception for a one-semester only exemption may be made for applicants who meet one or more of the following criteria:
+- They do not meet the minimum GPA requirement of 2.75.
+An applicant with a GPA of less than minimum required may take MBA foundation courses to bring up the GPA. - They have a GMAT score of less than 350 or a below par formula score or GRE score less than 275 and below par formula score.
+In which case they have to re-take the GMAT exam or the GRE exam and successfully meet the passing score or the formula score. - They are required to take foundation courses.

+Foundation (Leveling) Courses: